 If you’re thinking about visiting or living in Seattle, you’re probably already familiar with historic and notable places like Pike Place Market, the Naval Yard, and Puget Sound.
 However, you might be less familiar with Seattle’s neighborhoods.
 There’s the bohemian neighborhood of Fremont, the laid-back residential areas in West Seattle, and the biotech hub of South Lake Union.
-However, Capitol Hill is arguably one of the hottest neighborhoods in Seattle.
+However, Seattle, Capitol Hill is arguably one of the hottest neighborhoods in the seaport city.

 Looking for things to do in Capitol Hill Seattle?
 A little research will show you that there are tons of ways to have fun and relax while you’re in this neighborhood.
-Check out our guide of things to do in Capitol Hill at night and during the day.
-You might just find that this area is your new favorite place.
+Check out our guide of things to do in Seattle, Capitol Hill whether you are spending the day or night.
+You might just find that this area is your new favorite place!

 Seattle’s Capitol Hill neighborhood is also known for its strong community vibes.
 This is due to a combination of the area’s friendly, liberally minded residents and the many events that the neighborhood hosts each year.
 Two of the most popular occasions are Seattle PrideFest in June and the Capitol Hill Block Party in July.
-Clearly, this neighborhood is all about community and fun.
+Clearly, Seattle neighborhoods are all about community and fun.

 The Seattle culinary scene is well-known among self-described foodies, and the Capitol Hill neighborhood is the perfect place to grab a bite to eat.
 Whether you’re looking to have a leisurely brunch or you want to meet up with friends for happy hour, you can find tons of great places to chow down.